The Plot Against America: Plot

 Seldon calls the Roths when his mother does not come home from work.
 They later discover that Seldon's mother was killed by Ku Klux Klan members who beat and robbed her before setting fire to her car with her in it.
 The Roths eventually call Sandy's exchange family in Kentucky and have them keep Seldon safe until Philip's father and brother retrieve him.
 Months later, Seldon is taken in by his mother's sister.
 The rioting stops when First Lady Anne Morrow Lindbergh makes a statement that asks for the country to stop the violence and move forward.
-With the end of the search for President Lindbergh, former President Roosevelt runs as an emergency bipartisan presidential candidate in November 1942 and is re-elected.
+With the end of the search for President Lindbergh, former president Roosevelt runs as an emergency bipartisan presidential candidate in November 1942 and is re-elected.
 Months later, the Japanese attack Pearl Harbor, and the US enters the war.

 Aunt Evelyn recounts a theory of Lindbergh's disappearance, the source for which is First Lady Lindbergh, who disclosed the details to Evelyn's husband, Rabbi Bengelsdorf, shortly before she was forcibly removed from the White House and held prisoner in the psychiatric ward at Walter Reed Army Hospital.
 According to Evelyn, after the Lindberghs' son, Charles, was kidnapped in 1932, his murder was faked, and he was then raised in Germany by the Nazis as a Hitler Youth member.
 The Nazis' price for the boy's life was Lindbergh's full co-operation with a Nazi-organized presidential campaign by which they hoped to bring the Final Solution to the US.
 When Lindbergh informed them that the US would never permit such a thing, he was kidnapped, and the Jewish conspiracy theory was put forward in hopes of turning the US further against its Jewish population.
 Philip admits that Evelyn's theory is the most far-fetched and "unbelievable" explanation for Lindbergh's disappearance, but “not necessarily the least convincing.”

 Inspiration

-Roth stated that the idea for the novel came to him while he was reading the unpublished galleys for Arthur Schlesinger Jr.'s autobiography in which Schlesinger makes a comment that some of the day's more radical Republican senators wanted Lindbergh to run against Roosevelt.
-The title appears to be taken from The Plot Against America: Senator Wheeler and the Forces Behind Him, a communist pamphlet written by David George Plotkin, published in support of the campaign against Burton K. Wheeler's re-election to the US Senate in 1946.
+Roth got the idea for the novel while reading Arthur Schlesinger Jr.'s memoir, which comments that in 1940 some Republican senators wanted Lindbergh to run against Roosevelt.
+The real-life Lindbergh's 1941 Des Moines speech—in which he accused American Jews of manipulating the news media and government to make the country join World War II—appears reprinted in the novel's postscript.

 The novel depicts an antisemitic United States in the 1940s.
 Roth had written in his autobiography, The Facts, of the racial and antisemitic tensions that were a part of his childhood in Newark.
 Several times in that book, he describes children in his neighborhood being violently attacked simply because they were Jewish.